- Posted by Rastko Vasiljevic

-Most typically, we migrate actual servers onto cloud in a so-called “lift and shift” manner.
+Most typically, we migrate actual servers onto the cloud in a so-called “lift and shift” manner.
 In cases when the virtual machine is being moved, we create an image and then move it to the cloud.
 In cases when this migration method is not possible, we create a new instance/environment onto which we migrate the application.
-If we are moving web application, we recommend uploading it on the cloud from scratch, but first we need to see what the issues are, what needs to be improved or disregarded altogether.
+If we are moving web application, we recommend uploading it on the cloud from scratch, but first, we need to see what the issues are, what needs to be improved or disregarded altogether.
 This provides both us and the client with more detailed insights into the current state of their infrastructure, so we can more intuitively decide which parts need the process of Infrastructure Transformation.

 From Scratch Cloud Enablement

 Startups are usually those who opt for this solution as they get a scalable environment right from the start, including the most pertinent cloud enablement benefits.
-In this scenario, we prefer being involved from the get-go and be present during the entire process and progress that most typically unfold like this:
+In this scenario, we prefer being involved from the get-go and be present during the entire process and progress that most typically unfolds like this: